 Mutual means for the common good.

-Mutual societies were intended to be for the good of the customers.
-As the customers were also the owners, there was no need for profit.
+Mutual societies were intended to be for the good of the members.
+As the members were also the owners, there was no need for profit.
 The only need was to achieve the objectives of the society, which in the case of building societies, was to provide houses for people who did not have the ready money to buy them.

 In theory building societies should almost always give more beneficial savings and mortgage rates than banks as they have no external shareholders to pay dividends to and should, therefore, operate on a smaller interest margin i.e. the difference between their mortgage rates and their savings rate.
 In reality banks appear more frequently among the top performers, particularly on savings rates, than do building societies.